Panchayati Raj Institution

 (i) The reform also recommended that as far as possible there should be a complete control in local bodies and complete possible independence for them from external control.

-(ii) These panchayats covered only a limited number of villages with limited functions and due to organisational and fiscal constraints they did not become democratic and vibrant institutions of local self government at the village level.
+(ii) These panchayats covered only a limited number of villages with limited functions and due to organizational and fiscal constraints they did not become democratic and vibrant institutions of local self-government at the village level.

 - However, by 1925, eight provinces had passed the Panchayat Acts and by 1926, six native States had also passed panchayat laws.
 Local bodies were given more powers and functions to impose taxes were reduced.
 But, the position of the local self-government institutions remained unaffected.

 PRI was constitutionalized through the 73rd Constitutional Amendment Act, 1992 to build democracy at the grass roots level and was entrusted with the task of rural development in the country.

 - After the Constitution came into force, Article 40 made a mention of panchayats and Article 246 empowers the state legislature to legislate with respect to any subject relating to local self-government.

 - However, this inclusion of panchayats into the Constitution was not unanimously agreed upon by the then decision-makers, with the major opposition having come from the framer of the Constitution himself i.e. B.R.Ambedkar.

 - It was after much discussion among the supporters and opponents of the village panchayat that the panchayats finally got a place for themselves in the Constitution as Article 40 of the Directive Principles of State Policy.